Back to School Sale: $100 OFF Sitewide Shop now

 I. Pre-shaving (preparatory) phase

 Whilst some might opt for non-comedogenic products, it is advisable to wash your face using lukewarm water to help remove oil debris.
 This is because water is a natural element that is void of any chemicals and so it can be trusted to do a perfect cleansing job.
 Non-comedogenic products, on the other hand, are made of synthetic chemicals that would cleanse your skin but dry it out in the process.
 Next, get a shaving cream, gel, or foam and apply it to the area you wish to shave.
-Advisably, note your most sensitive areas, and be careful during application and shaving.
+Consider your most sensitive areas, and be careful during application and shaving.

 II.
 Shaving phase

-During shaving, be sure to use a razor that is most suitable for your skin type.
+Ulike Air 10 FDA-ClearedDuring shaving, be sure to use a razor that is most suitable for your skin type.
 Don’t push too hard on your skin.
 Gently allow the razor to glide over and do the work.
-Also, observe the pattern and the direction in which the hair in that area grows as it would help you maintain shaving consistency and also reduce the chances of getting a razor cut or bump that results from an irregular shaving pattern.
+Also, observe the pattern and direction in which the hair in that area grows.
+This will help you maintain shaving consistency and reduce the chances of getting a razor cut or bump that results from an irregular shaving pattern.

 III.
 Post-shaving (treatment) phase